Introduction

 Step 1: Wastewater Enters the Septic Tank

-Here’s a concise overview of this process:
+Here’s a brief overview of this process:

 Collection and Flow